-- 2 Basis of presentation of financial statements (continued) - 2.5 Summary of significant accounting policies (continued) - (b) Property and equipment (continued) - iii) Depreciation (continued)
+2.5 Summary of significant accounting policies(continued)

+(b) Property and equipment (continued)

+iii) Depreciation (continued)

 Leased assets are depreciated over the shorter of the lease term and their useful lives unless it is reasonably certain that the Group will obtain ownership by the end of lease term.
 Land is not subject to depreciation.